jupidity/PCL-ROS-cluster-Segmentation/README.md

 At this point, image identification could be used on each pcl cluster to locate an object of interest.

-Total computation is low enough for real time execution, performing at ~5fps
+Total computation is low enough for real time execution, performing at ~5fps.
+The following is ROS_INFO logging ros::Time to console before the final point cloud is published.

 ![alt text][image7]